entur/shared-mobility-to-ref/README.md

 - **customer**: Information about the traveling customer.
 Model: [Customer](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Customer.kt)
   - **id**: The identifier Entur uses to identify the customer.
 - **state**: The state of the booking.
 Model: [BookingState](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/BookingState.kt)
+- **pricing** The pricing of the booking.
+Model: [Fare](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Fare.kt)
+  - **estimated**: Is this fare an estimation?
+  - **parts**: Should contain one part per leg with the total per leg.
+All the priced parts.
+Model: List of [FarePart] (src/main/kotlin/no/entur/shared/mobility/to/ref/dto/FarePart.kt).
+    Pricing should be kept up to date during trip execution.
 - **legs**: A list of all legs in the booking.
 Since this is a one-stop booking this list should only include one leg.
     Model: List of [Leg](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Leg.kt)
   - **id**: Unique identifier.
 Should be the same as "booking.id" for one-stop booking.